de-luxe/burstcoin-jminer/README.md

 passPhrase=YOUR PASS PHRASE<br>

 # BUILD
-burstcoin-jminer can be build with maven, install maven and execute e.g.: mvn clean dependency:copy-dependencies package
+burstcoin-jminer can be build with maven, install maven and execute e.g.:<br>
+mvn clean dependency:copy-dependencies package